Michigan State takes the top spot in the coaching tandems for 2018.

 Basketball: Tad Boyle

-MacIntyre earned several National Coach of the Year honors after guiding the Buffaloes to the Pac-12 South title.
-He has now completed successful rebuilds at both San Jose State and Colorado.
-Boyle has done a very good job with the basketball program, leading the Buffs to the NCAA Tournament four times in his first five seasons.
-This year has been a bit of a struggle, but he is an outstanding coach.
+MacIntyre earned several National Coach of the Year honors after guiding the Buffaloes to the Pac-12 South title in 2016.
+The Buffs took a step back last fall, going 5–7 overall and 2–7 in the league.
+Next season will be key for MacIntyre and the Buffs.
+Boyle has done a very good job with the basketball program, leading the Buffs to the NCAA Tournament four times in his first six full seasons.

 Football: Tom Herman